 The map of Thailand below shows the position of Udon Thani, with Gecko Villa's location detailed in the "zoom box".
 Our map page features a satellite map of the villa location with longitude and latitude coordinates.

-Thai International Airways have several daily flights (50 minutes) from Bangkok on Airbus or Boeing aircraft, from both Don Muang and Suwannabhumi airports.
+By air: Thai International Airways have several daily flights (50 minutes) from Bangkok on Airbus or Boeing aircraft, from both Don Muang and Suwannabhumi airports.
 Bangkok Air flys daily between Suwannabhumi and Udon Thani.
 Air Asia, Nok Air and Thai Lion Air have frequent low cost flights from Bangkok to Udon Thani.
-(More complete details on flights, airports and airlines may be found on our FAQ page.
+(More complete details on flights, airports and airlines may be found on our Thai Villa FAQ page.
 This explains that these airlines use different airports in Bangkok.)
 Air Asia also operates several flights a week between Phuket and Udon Thani, and Nok Air also flies between Chiang Mai and Udon Thani.

-Several daily trains from Bangkok each with three classes (approximately 9 hours).
-A first class compartment for two can be a novel alternative to flying, although you will need to book in advance (see FAQ).
+By train: Several daily trains from Bangkok each with three classes (approximately 9 hours).
+A first class compartment for two can be a novel alternative to flying, although you will need to book in advance.

 By road: From Bangkok, a fascinating fly-drive via Khao Yai National Park & Nakhon Ratchasima (Khorat).
 Alternatively, drive straight to Gecko Villa from Nong Khai if arriving from Vientiane, the capital of Laos.